-The Foobot is the first connected indoor air quality monitor, that is able to keep track of the air around you in your indoor environments such as a home or office.
-This air quality monitoring device is able to effectively measure the temperature, humidity, carbon dioxide, toxic chemicals (VOCs), and harmful particulates (PM2.5).
-This device offers elegant LEDs that provide a quick snapshot of your current air quality, through the use of a smartphone app that will present detailed results showing each pollutant in the air and the concentrations of this pollutant.
+The Airthings Wave Mini is an indoor air quality monitor, that is able to keep track of the air around you in your indoor environments such as a home or office.
+This air quality monitoring device is able to effectively measure TVOCs (Total Volatile Organic Compounds), temperature, and humidity.
+This device offers a quick snapshot of your current air quality, through the use of a smartphone app that will present detailed results showing each pollutant in the air and the concentrations of this pollutant.
 These results will show concentrations over time, allowing you to keep an eye on the activity (rises and falls) of the pollutants in the environment to help identify the sources of these elevated levels in your indoor air.

 How to Remove Volatile Organic Compounds in Indoor Air